-For hospitals unable to access any of the recommended certifications, Health Care Without Harm and Practice Greenhealth have created a list of questions to ask food suppliers.
+For hospitals unable to access any of the recommended certifications for a valued workforce, Health Care Without Harm and Practice Greenhealth have created a list of questions to ask food suppliers.
 Although these questions are most appropriate for direct purchases, we encourage you to consider how they might apply to distributors and other intermediaries.

 Learn more about ethical food purchasing and health care's role in protecting workers

 - How do you incorporate the concerns of your farmworkers into your practices and policies?